Mark Morris, choreographer

-Since 2008, Mark Morris has been conducting performances of Dido and Aeneas, first in Fairfax, VA, leading the MMDG Music Ensemble along with the George Mason University Singers.
-He has also led performances in Urbana, IL, with the Pacific Symphony Orchestra and the University of Illinios Chamber Singers; in Boston, MA with the Orchestra and Chorus of Emmanuel Music; and in the company's Russian debut in Moscow with the MMDG Music Ensemble and Trinity Choir.
+Since 2008, Mark Morris has been conducting performances of Dido and Aeneas, first in Fairfax, Virginia, leading the MMDG Music Ensemble along with the George Mason University Singers.
+He has also led performances in Urbana, Illinois, with the Pacific Symphony Orchestra and the University of Illinois Chamber Singers; in Boston, Massachusetts with the Orchestra and Chorus of Emmanuel Music; and in the company's Russian debut in Moscow with the MMDG Music Ensemble and Trinity Choir.
 The Russian premiere of MMDG included two sold-out performances of the danced opera at the Kolobov Novaya Opera Theatre of Moscow.
 The work was performed in 2011 at Cal Performances, Berkeley with the Philharmonia Baroque Orchestra, and in 2012 at the Rose Theater in New York City as part of Lincoln Center's Mostly Mozart Festival with Morris conducting mezzo-soprano Stephanie Blythe singing the roles of Dido and Sorceress.
 The company most recently performed the work at the Tanglewood Music Center, Lenox, Massachusetts with the Tanglewood Music Fellows.

 DIGITAL MEDIA AND VIDEO FEATURES